Accessibility: 9 Myths and Pushbacks, And How to Answer Them

 For more on the topic, check an interesting reflection on why an annotation kit won’t solve all your accessibility problems by Eric Bailey.

-“Accessibility is too expensive.”
+“Accessibility is too expensive, not worth the cost.”

 People will claim things like “We don’t have the budget right now.”
 Sometimes they drop the “right now” entirely, going “We don’t have the budget”.
 Period.